Trent Bridge

 FOOD & DRINK

-• Catch of the Day, serving fish & chips (with children's options)
+• Catch of the Day, serving fish and chips (with children’s options)

-• The Grill, serving prime beef burgers (v)
+• The Grill, serving prime beef burgers (vegan options)

-• Leg before Fillet, serving fried chicken (including Thai halal options)
+• Leg Before Fillet, serving fried chicken (halal options)

 • The Sound Bar, serving draught beers, wines by the glass, soft drinks and alcohol-free beers

-• Clarke’s Crafty Ones – serving draught craft beers, gluten-free beers, alcohol-free beers, wine by the glass and soft drinks
+• Clarke’s Crafty Ones, serving draught craft beers, gluten-free beers, alcohol-free beers, wines by the glass/ bottle and soft drinks

-• Barrel and Bean, serving bean-to-cup coffee, draught beers, alcohol-free beers, cask ales, wines and soft drinks
+• Barrel and Bean, serving artisan bean-to-cup coffees, draught beers, alcohol-free beers, cask ales, wines and soft drinks

 PKF Smith Cooper Concourse